-Upon years of stock analysis, I realized that the stocks, which satisfy Graham’s two principles, offer great return potential to an investor along with high margin of safety.
-I have been investing in low PE stocks since last 8 years and it has served me well.
+Upon years of stock analysis, I realized that the stocks, which satisfy Graham’s two principles, offer great return potential to an investor along with a high margin of safety.
+I have been investing in low PE stocks for more than a decade and it has served me well.
 It has helped me get pleasant returns from my portfolio.

-Low PE stocks have always been referred as risky investments by investors and stock proponents.
-Their arguments are not entirely wrong because low PE ratio is the area, which in addition to exciting investing opportunities, also contains the entire junkyard of stock market.
+Low PE stocks have always been referred to as risky investments by investors and stock proponents.
+Their arguments are not entirely wrong because low PE ratio is the area, which in addition to exciting investment opportunities, also contains the entire junkyard of the stock market.

-Low PE ratio segment contains stocks, which are excellent businesses, growing at a fast pace with good business advantage & efficient management but currently in nascent stage of their life cycle.
+Low PE ratio segment contains stocks, which are excellent businesses, growing at a fast pace with good business advantage & efficient management but currently in the nascent stage of their life cycle.
 Such stocks are yet to be recognized by general market participants and therefore, available at low valuations.
-On the contrary, this segment also contains stocks that have poor business fundamentals, running in losses and have questionable management that has eroded wealth of shareholders over the years.
+On the contrary, this segment also contains stocks that have poor business fundamentals, running in losses, have questionable management that has eroded the wealth of shareholders over the years.

-I believe that low PE stocks, if selected after detailed analysis offer unique opportunity of high return with low risk for the investor.
+I believe that low PE stocks if selected after detailed analysis offer a unique opportunity of high return with low risk for the investor.

 Examples of investments in two companies: Mayur Uniquoters Ltd. & Vinati Organics Ltd.(Vinati), which I bought in January 2012 and February 2012 at low PE ratio, after my due diligence, are very pertinent here:

-Both Mayur Uniquoters and Vinati have provided excellent returns in my portfolio till date:
+Both Mayur Uniquoters and Vinati have provided excellent returns in my portfolio till date (Jan 16, 2015):

 Low PE stocks offer High Margin of Safety

 Graham introduced a novel concept of Margin of Safety (MoS) in his book The Intelligent Investor.
-Margin of safety compared the earnings yield (EY) of a stock with the yield on government securities (GSec) or treasury securities.
-Earnings Yield (EY) is calculated as the ratio of earnings per share (EPS) and current market price (CMP) of any share.
+The margin of safety compared the earnings yield (EY) of a stock with the yield on government securities (GSec) or treasury securities.
+Earnings Yield (EY) is calculated as the ratio of earnings per share (EPS) and the current market price (CMP) of any share.

 To illustrate, suppose the investor buys a stock of company ABC Ltd at INR 100.
 If EPS of ABC Ltd is INR 10 then PE ratio would be 10 and the EY would be 1/10 or 10%.
 As current GSec yield is about 8%, ABC Ltd is a good investment.
 Suppose, after the investor buys ABC stock, its price falls and becomes INR 50, then the PE ratio would become 5 and the EY would become 1/5 i.e. 20%.
 EY of 20% would attract more and more investors to shift money from bonds markets and use it to buy ABC stock as it yields 20% against GSec yield of 8%.
 This new demand for ABC stock will increase its stock price and limit the downfall.
 This forms the basis of Graham’s assumption that the higher the difference between EY and GSec/Treasury yield, higher is the Margin of Safety.